avermeulen/step_by_step/readme.md

 * then run `nodemon index.js`
 * open a browser and point to `http://localhost:3007/step1`

-Let me know how you get on...

-Step one (/apply/step1) adds a new application
-Step rwo

 It will create a mongodb called `step_by_step`

+**Let me know how you get on...** And if you need some more help.

+## It works like this roughly

+* Step one (`/apply/step1`) adds a new application
+* Step two (`/apply/step2/:id`) updates the application just created
+* Step three (`/apply/step3/:id`) shows the state of the entry for :id in the database

+## Add more steps

+You are going to add more steps... and always use handlebar templates - Step 3 is just for illustration purposes.